flxj/platdb/README.md

     case Failure(e) => println(e.getMessage())
     case Success(_) => None
 ```
-KList also supports other methods such as drop/dropRight, take/taskRight, find/filter, etc. For an introduction to these methods, please refer to the document [xxxxxxxxxxx]
+KList also supports other methods such as drop/dropRight, take/taskRight, find/filter, etc.For more introduction to the method of list, please refer to [TODO]

 The commonly used methods for Region are as follows